Hug0X-git/portfolio-investment/README.md

 This work was conducted as part of a collaborative academic project at **ESCP Business School**.
 It reflects an interdisciplinary approach combining finance, programming, and user experience design.
 Certain technical and creative aspects were developed with the support of **Claude**, contributing to the overall functionality and design of the platform.

+## Acknowledgements

+This project was developed within the academic framework of **ESCP Business School**.
+The authors would like to acknowledge the guidance and teaching of **Paco Goze**, whose course provided the theoretical and methodological foundations for this work.

 ## Access

 The application is available online at: